2025 INCLUSIVE LENS AWARDS WINNERS

 Celebrating productions that authentically and positively represent LGBTQIA+ lives, contributing to a deeper understanding and acceptance of the LGBTQIA+ community through compelling storytelling and character development.

-NON-SCRIPTED FEATURES
+NON-SCRIPTED FILMS

 South Africa

-Production company: Good Work
+Production company: None

-SCRIPTED FEATURES
+SCRIPTED FILMS

 South Africa